 When I was pregnant with my twins, I scoured the internet to find the best baby products.
 And of course, there were things I never found, like, hello, double baby carrier??
 Which obviously I now see posts for all the time.
 Check out the TwinGo Original Baby Carrier.
-There were things I bought and never used and things I bought that I thought, this might be OK and it turned out to be a LIFESAVER.
+There were things I bought and never used and things I bought, thinking it might be OK, and it turned out to be a lifesaver.

 So here is my twin cents. 😉

-If you’re going to bottle feed exclusively, bottle feed part of the time, or heck, even breastfeed exclusively, you need the Table For Two in your life.
-Listen closely, I’m going to let you in on the biggest twin secret that no one will tell you but I swear they are all doing it, surviving twins is all about CONTAINMENT.
-Seriously, you try wrangling two new to rolling, crawling, wiggling, walking babies at one time and you will learn quickly, CONTAIN THEM.
+If you’re going to bottle feed exclusively (we love Dr. Brown’s for preventing gas), bottle feed part of the time, or heck, even breastfeed exclusively, you need the Table For Two in your life.
+Listen closely, I’m going to let you in on the biggest twin secret that no one will tell you but I swear they are all doing it, surviving twins is all about containment.
+Seriously, you try wrangling two new to rolling, crawling, wiggling, walking babies at one time and you will learn quickly, contain them.

-The Table for Two is basically a baby feeding station that makes bottle feeding SO much easier because you can feed both at once.
+The Table for Two is basically a baby feeding station that makes bottle feeding so much easier because you can feed both at once.
 Don’t judge me for blanket propping.
-PSA You’re never supposed to prop a baby’s bottle but I was always right next to them and I warned you, it’s SURVIVAL.
+PSA: You’re never supposed to prop a baby’s bottle but I was always right next to them and I warned you, it’s all about survival.